zukudm/_starknet_node/README.md

 # List of Ansible playbooks:

 starknet_setup.yml - Setup starknet (single option) within your Linux box.
-Run it from root user.
+Run it from the root user.
 Don't run that playbook via AWX Ansible

-starknet_setup_awx.yml - In case of Ansible AWX, use that playbook (single option).
+starknet_setup_awx.yml - In the case of Ansible AWX, use that playbook (single option).

 starknet_update.yml - Update existing starknet node, suitable for AWX as well (single option).

-starknet_update_multi.yml - In case of Ansible AWX, use that file to update existing Starknet node.
+starknet_update_multi.yml - In the case of Ansible AWX, use that file to update the existing Starknet node.

-starknet_remove,yml - Remove all starknet data, suitable for all cases.
+starknet_remove.yml - Remove all starknet data, suitable for all cases.

 # Update